GhanshyamVerma/Explainable-Recommender-System/KG_XGBoost/README.md

 ```
 ### TransE Embeddings

 The `TransE_embedding_creation.ipynb` file contains the steps for generating TransE embeddings created from structured Knowledge Graphs.
-The TransE embedding pickle file is created by running the `KG_RL_Rec_Sys.ipynb` file in root directory of the repository.
-The map files containing the maping of each word, topic, product, etc. with its corresponding indices is generated from the `processing.ipynb` in the root direcotory of the repository.
+The TransE embedding pickle file is created by running the `KG_RL_Rec_Sys.ipynb` file in the root directory of the repository.
+The map files containing the mapping of each word, topic, product, etc. with its corresponding indices are generated from the `processing.ipynb` in the root directory of the repository.
 Using the pickle file containing the TransE embeddings and the map files with the mapping for each embedding, a combined transE embedding file can be created.
-To avoid duplicates, the combined embedding is created by adding all the embeddings for words then other unique products, product tags, topic and topic tags are added.
+To avoid duplicates, the combined embedding is created by adding all the embeddings for words then other unique products, product tags, and topic and topic tags are added.

 ### XGBoost_model

-Multiple Ranking models like XGBoost, LightGBM and CatBoost were implemented on RecSys data incorporating KG and sentence tarnsformer embeddings.
+Multiple Ranking models like XGBoost, LightGBM, and CatBoost were implemented on RecSys data incorporating KG and sentence transformer embeddings.
 XGBoost_model.ipynb, LightGBM_model.ipynb and CatBoost_model.ipynb follow same code structure.
-Here, XGBoost_model.ipynb code sections are explained in details.
+Here, XGBoost_model.ipynb code sections are explained in detail.

 #### Data Sampling

-The train and test dataset contains large amount of subscribers and article interaction data through clicks.
-Thus, the model tarin time was significantly long.
-To address the issue mulitple samples were drawn using different strategies to train the models.
-The sampling technique mentioned below selectes the top 100 subscribers with highest number of clicks.
+The train and test dataset contains a large amount of subscribers and article interaction data through clicks.
+Thus, the model train time was significantly long.
+To address the issue multiple samples were drawn using different strategies to train the models.
+The sampling technique mentioned below selects the top 100 subscribers with the highest number of clicks.

 ```bash
 dv_train = pd.read_csv('recsys_data/train.csv')